 Heritage property: exceptions to the charge under IHTA84/S32

-The death of a person beneficially entitled (IHTM04031) to the property or the disposal, by sale, gift or otherwise of the property is not a chargeable event if
+The death of a person beneficially entitled (IHTM04031) to the property, or the disposal by sale, gift or otherwise of the property, is not a chargeable event in the following circumstances.

-unless there has been an intervening conditionally exempt transfer, IHTA84/S32 (4).
+- If a death or a disposal occurs after the property has previously been given or sold by private treaty to a body listed in IHTA84/SCH3, or transferred to the Board of HMRC in satisfaction of tax or interest unless there has been an intervening conditionally exempt transfer, IHTA84/S32 (4).
 This covers the possibility that, as may happen, the heritage body may sell some of its treasures, or that the property may in some other way come back into private hands.

 - If the death or disposal is also a conditionally exempt transfer of the property, IHTA84/S32 (5)(a).

 - If the undertakings previously given are replaced by new undertakings, IHTA84/S32 (5)(b).